st2000/HAOS-kiosk/README.md

 # HAOS-kiosk

-Display HA dashboards in kiosk mode directly on your HAOS server
+Display HA dashboards in kiosk mode directly on your HAOS server.

 ## Author: Jeff Kosowsky